BarisAlbayrakIEEE/StructuralAnalysis/README.md

 3. Restart the server.

 As I discussed before, the SAA would run on a cloud server which allows the above maintanance procedure to be handled easily.
-The only question is how to embed the new type into the CS type list statically.
+The remaining question is how to embed the new type into the CS type list statically.
 Consider that the CS has a source file defining the CS type list statically: CS_type_list.h.
 The CS is designed based on this source file such that the only update required to embed a new type is to append the new type into the type list.
 There exist four approaches to add a new type statically into the CS: